CSU Research Competition

 • Presenter’s ability to handle questions from the jury and general audience

-• February 26-March 1: Participants will present their work in 10 minutes and answer questions during the 5-minute Q&A following their presentation.
+• February 24-February 28: Participants will present their work in 10 minutes and answer questions during the 5-minute Q&A following their presentation.

-• April 26-27: Winners from the SF State level competition participate at the 38th Annual Student Research Competition hosted by Cal Poly San Luis Obispo State University.
+• April 25-26: Winners from the SF State level competition participate at the 39th Annual Student Research Competition hosted by California State Polytechnic University, Humboldt.

 You will have 10 minutes to present your project.
 Do not read your written summary.
 Instead, aim to memorize your presentation (to the best of your ability).
 You may use a PowerPoint (or a similar software) and note cards to aid in your presentation at the campus-level competition, but you will not be able to use cards at the CSU-wide competition.
 At the end of 10 minutes, judges will have five minutes to ask questions about your work.